(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds

+Extending classical work of Joseph Plante and William Thurston \cite{PT}, it was proved in \cite{Navas-GAFA,Navas-Mex} that groups of $C^{1+\mathrm{bv}}$ diffeomorphisms of 1-manifolds with subexponential growth and, more generally, without free subsemigroups in two generators, are Abelian.
+Therefore, our Theorems \ref{t:A} and \ref{t:B} apply to them.

-If $V$ denotes either the circle of the closed interval, such actions arise as holonomy representations of codimension-1 foliations of $\T^d\times V$ transverse to the second factor (and tangent to the boundary if nonempty), where $\T^d$ denotes the $d$-dimensional torus.
-The above statement can thus be translated in terms of foliations as follows:
+If $V$ denotes either the circle or the closed interval, actions as those concerned by Theorems \ref{t:A} and \ref{t:B} arise as holonomy representations of codimension-1 foliations of $\T^d\times V$ transverse to the second factor (and tangent to the boundary if nonempty), where $\T^d$ denotes the $d$-dimensional torus.
+The previous statements can thus be translated in terms of foliations as follows:

-{\bf Corollary.} {\em Any two codimension-1 foliations of class $C^2$ of $\T^d\times V$ transverse to the second factor (and tangent to the boundary if nonempty) can be connected by a path of $C^{1+\mathrm{ac}}$ foliations.}
+{\bf Corollary.} {\em Any two codimension-1 foliations of class $C^2$ of $\T^d\times V$ transverse to the second factor (and tangent to the boundary if nonempty) can be connected by a path of $C^{1+\mathrm{ac}}$ foliations.
+Moreover, in the case of $\T^d\times [0,1]$, they cannot be separated by disjoint open sets of such foliations.}